 Station Master at Abertillery, Mr William Mogford.

-The Post Office Directory of 1871 shows Mr William Mogford as the station master at Abertillery.
-Mr Mogford was born in 1828 at Stoodleigh, Devonshire. with his wife Maria Mogford.
+The G.W.R. record books shows Mr William Mogford began his duties as the station master at Abertillery in 1863 with his wife Maria Mogford.
+Mr Mogford was born in 1828 at Stoodleigh, Devonshire.
 The 1871 census shows Mr and Mrs Mogford living at Station Masters House, Abertillery, close to Abertillery House, the Limes House.
-The Station House on Oak Street hadn’t been built at this time?
+The Station House on Oak Street hadn’t been built at this time so the premises must have still been at Pond House or one of the associated buildings on the line?
 Mr Thomas Chambers was station master at Blaina and Mr John Ferriday was station master at Brynmawr.

 Mr Arthur Tilney.

 On the 1871 census Mr Arthur Tilney was listed as station master Abertillery and was living with his wife Annie Tilney nee James at Llanhilleth.
 Mr Arthur Tilney born 1844 at Kirby Bedon, Norwich, Norfolk.
 He was however listed in the 1871 Post Office Directory as being the station master on the Western Valley Line at Crumlin.
 Upon his arrival at Abertillery he worked as a clerk for the Monmouthshire Railway Company and was said to have later finished with the company when they merged with the Great Western Company in 1880.